osmandapp/web/main/blog/2018-06-01-eight-years/index.md

 Happy 8 Year Anniversary!

-<p>Thank you for being with us, for supporting the project and helping us grow.
-We're happy to share this journey with you.</p>
+Thank you for being with us, for supporting the project and helping us grow.
+We're happy to share this journey with you.

 <!--truncate-->

-<p>But how did it all begin?
-Let's take a walk down the memory lane to remember the main OsmAnd milestones.</p>
+But how did it all begin?
+Let's take a walk down the memory lane to remember the main OsmAnd milestones.

 [The link](https://www.sutori.com/story/9598-3211/embed)